-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$1,096 \$1,340 \$1,462 \$1,583 Total \$1,096 \$1,340 \$1,462 \$1,583
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$865 \$1,154 \$1,346 \$1,442 Total \$865 \$1,154 \$1,346 \$1,442

-DESCRIPTION: There are two types of qualified tuition programs (QTPs) that allow people to pay in advance or save for college expenses for designated beneficiaries: (1) prepaid tuition plans, and (2) college savings plans.
+DESCRIPTION: Qualified Tuition Programs (QTPs), also known as "529 plans" for their section number in the tax code, are tax-advantaged investment used to pay for higher education.
+These earnings usually grow tax-free, if they are used to pay for qualified education expenses.
+There are two types of QTPs that allow people to pay in advance or save for college expenses for designated beneficiaries: (1) prepaid tuition plans, and (2) college savings plans.
 Prepaid tuition plans allow account owners to make tuition payments for beneficiaries at current prices, thereby providing a hedge against inflation.
 College savings plans allow account owners to save and invest money on a tax-favored basis that can be used to pay for higher education expenses (tuition and fees, books, supplies, room and board).